-Friends of Horses Rescue and Adoption provides a location and gentle horses for therapeutic riding offered by the following:
+Friends of Horses Rescue and Adoption provides a location and gentle horses for therapeutic riding.

 Children’s Advisory Network is working to help children of all income levels communicate their wants and needs in their daily lives through speech, language and hippotherapy.
 Through hippotherapy we are able to work with children on speech and occupational skills through building core muscle strength and practicing different sounds.
 Children often will perform differently for and on a horse than they often will in other settings.
 Karen Todd has been working in the field of speech therapy for over 25 years and has seen many improvements in children when they spend time with a horse.

 During the summer, we provide a pony camp where children can attend once or twice a week to work on several different skills including; speech, social, and occupational.
 Call, email, or visit our website to learn more about our services.

 We accept Medicaid, private insurance, and private pay.

 Like Children’s Advisory Network on Facebook!

 Find us on Twitter @Child_Ad_Net